Meral-IT/yootheme-supermailer/README.md

 - SuperMailer Element: Display a Newsletter form to integrate with the SuperMailer Newsletter system.

+## Prerequisites

+This plugin requires a pre-existing setup of the [SuperMailer](https://www.supermailer.de/) software.
+Please note that this plugin is not affiliated with or endorsed by the creators of the SuperMailer software.

 ## Installation

 - download the latest release package from the [releases page](https://github.com/NecatiMeral/yootheme-supermailer/releases) (*Assets 🠖 Source code (zip) or Source code (tar.gz)*)